 Mary was the daughter of King Charles I of England, Scotland, and Ireland and Henrietta Maria of France, and she was also the first bearer of the title, ‘Princess Royal’.
 The title was created by Henrietta Maria who wished to imitate the French ‘Madame Royale’ style.
-Mary was born on 4 November 1631 at St. James’s Palace as the eldest of nine children.
+Mary was born on 4 November 1631 at St. James’s Palace as the eldest daughter out of nine children.

 By 1640, Mary was already the subject of negotiations for a possible marriage between her and William, the only son of Frederick Henry, Prince of Orange and Amalia of Solms-Braunfels.
 Mary’s father agreed to the marriage on the condition that the Dutch Republic enter into a political alliance with England.
 However, this alliance never happened, and Charles finally agreed to the marriage without this alliance as a condition.
 As Mary was still quite young, it was decided that she would stay in England until the end of 1643.
 In April 1641, William arrived in London with a grand entourage, and he and Mary were married in person at the Chapel Royal in Whitehall Palace.
 The nine-year-old bride wore a traditional silver gown with a train that was carried by 16 ladies while the 14-year-old groom wore a red velvet suit.
 Perhaps to evade the dangers of the looming troubles, Mary left England in March 1642.
 Mary never learned to speak Dutch, and she did not enjoy living in the Dutch Republic.